Fuji Television: Sexual harassment scandal

 In January 2025, Fuji Television apologized over allegations that TV personality and former SMAP boy band member Masahiro Nakai had sexually assaulted a woman in her 20s in June 2023, and that a Fuji TV employee arranged for the dinner between the two.
 Fuji TV president Koichi Minato told reporters that the network denied involvement in the incident, but was aware of it and chose not to publicize the matter out of respect for the woman's privacy and recovery.
 He added that an investigative panel of lawyers would look into the issue.
 This came after the initial reports from Japanese tabloids including Shūkan Bunshun in December 2024, and a subsequent open letter from an affiliate of American activist fund Dalton Investments (a minority shareholder of Fuji Media Holdings) calling on an investigation and alleging that Fuji TV's handling of the Nakai matter exposed "serious flaws" in their corporate governance.
 The press conference was criticized for its closed nature, limiting the media that could attend and prohibiting live broadcasts and video recording.
 Dalton Investments sent a second letter on January 21, criticizing the closed press conference and demanding that a second, open press conference be held by the end of the week.
-Asahi Shimbun reported the next day that Fuji TV was planning to change the makeup of its investigative panel to one established under guidelines set by the Japan Federation of Bar Associations, after receiving criticism on their initial plans for a panel consisting of lawyers unrelated to the broadcaster.
+Asahi Shimbun reported the next day that Fuji TV was planning to change the makeup of its investigative panel to one established under guidelines set by the Japan Federation of Bar Associations, after receiving criticism on its initial plans for a panel consisting of lawyers unrelated to the broadcaster.
 On January 23, 2025, Nakai announced his retirement from the entertainment industry.

 In response to the Nakai incident there was a widespread movement among sponsors, including Nissan, Toyota, Kirin Holdings, Kao Corporation, Seven & I Holdings, Shiseido and Nintendo to withhold and suspend their commercials from Fuji TV.
 FMH's shares fell at least 13% as a consequence of the scandal.
 Additionally, Kikkoman asked Fuji TV to suspend airing the show which they sponsor, "Kuishinbo!
 Bansai", and Shionogi Healthcare decided to remove their name from the network's music show "Music Fair".
 Some companies considered refund negotiations and contract termination before the advertisement contract expired.
 The network aired commercials from AC Japan to fill in slots left out by companies that stopped advertising.